shipman2t/Machine_Learning/README.md

 ### Machine_Learning

-A repository for future personal and Kaggle related machine learning projects.
+A repository for university, personal and Kaggle related machine learning projects.